 Exceptions

 Exception handling provides a mechanism to decouple handling of errors or other exceptional circumstances from the typical control flow of your code.
-This allows more freedom to handle errors when and how ever is most useful for a given situation, alleviating many (if not all) of the messiness that return codes cause.
+This allows more freedom to handle errors when and how ever is most useful for a given situation, alleviating most (if not all) of the messiness that return codes cause.

 In the next lesson, we’ll take a look at how exceptions work in C++.